Please note CHA Learning reserves the right to modify, cancel, or make additions to these policies and procedures at any time.

 E4: ACADEMIC PROBATION

 CHA Learning may, at the discretion of a Program Director or the Vice President, Learning & Development, place students on academic probation for contravention of any academic policies and procedures.
 The rationale and the terms and conditions of the academic probation will be clearly communicated to the student in writing.
-A student must meet the terms and conditions in order to have an academic probation lifted.
+A student must meet the terms and conditions to have an academic probation lifted.
 Failure to comply with the terms of probation as outlined is grounds for termination.

 E:5 TERMINATIONS